 - Adjustments and manufacturing post entries automatically

-- Best for businesses needing live margin reporting, investor facing financials, or audit ready books
+- Best for businesses needing live margin reporting or audit ready books

-- Vendor bills are posted as expenses by nature using purchase expense accounts
+- Vendor bills posted as expenses by nature

 - Stock changes accumulate in the Stock Variation account

-- A cumulative closing entry is generated from the Inventory Valuation review screen
+- Cumulative closing entry generated from the Inventory Valuation review screen

-- The frequency can be manual, daily, or monthly
+- Frequency can be manual, daily, or monthly

-- Best for businesses where finance operates on monthly close cycles and does not need daily inventory to ledger matching
+- Best for businesses operating on monthly close cycles

 What Perpetual Valuation Requires

-- A costing method is selected per product category, either Standard Price, AVCO, or FIFO
+- A costing method selected per product category: Standard Price, AVCO, or FIFO

-- A Stock Valuation account is assigned on each product category
+- A Stock Valuation account assigned on each product category

-- A COGS expense account is assigned on each product category
+- A COGS expense account assigned on each product category

-- A Stock Variation account is assigned to capture differences between invoiced and received or delivered quantities
+- A Stock Variation account to capture differences between invoiced and received quantities

 What Periodic Valuation Requires

-- A Stock Valuation account is assigned on product categories
+- A Stock Valuation account assigned on product categories

-- A Stock Variation account is assigned to accumulate all uninvoiced value changes
+- A Stock Variation account to accumulate all uninvoiced value changes

-- The closing entry frequency is decided as manual, daily, or monthly
+- The closing entry frequency decided as manual, daily, or monthly

 How Odoo Inventory Connects to Manufacturing